SLAPaper/VBRoll/README.md

 # VBRoll
-A standalone roll base of TRPG_bot using Visual Basic
+A standalone roll based on TRPG_bot using Visual Basic